 The Appendix to this document classifies the rhythmic characters of the lights for the marks in the IALA Maritime Buoyage System with some remarks and further recommendations.
 All the characters used should be in conformity with the general recommendations of this document.

-Lights of different colours are used to assist recognition of the marks in the IALA Maritime Buoyage System: Red and Green lights for the lateral marks, White lights for the cardinal, isolated-danger and safe-water marks, and Yellow lights for the special marks.
+Lights of different colours are used to assist identification of the marks in the IALA Maritime Buoyage System: Red and Green lights for the lateral marks, White lights for the cardinal, isolated-danger and safe-water marks, Yellow lights for the special marks, and Blue/Yellow lights for wreck marking buoys.
 The lights of the special marks should not show any of the rhythmic characters that have been assigned to the marks showing White lights.

 The White lights of the cardinal marks are given a characteristic identity by the use of flashes at the rates for very quick lights or quick lights as the whole or a part of each of the rhythmic characters assigned to them.
-Recognition of any one of the four cardinal marks does not require identification of which of the two rates is being shown unless two similar marks are in the same area, and even then the periods of the rhythmic characters will be different.
+Identification of any one of the four cardinal marks does not require knowledge of which of the two rates is being shown unless two similar marks are in the same area, and even then the periods of the rhythmic characters will be different.

 Definitions and remarks